noftaly/nipinit/README.md

 - Create GitHub's file (templates, changelog, contributing, and actions (lint/build))
 - Set a license (choose between MIT, ISC and GPL-v3)
 - Use ES Modules (Node.js' ES Modules, not Babel's)
-- Install & configure Babel
+- Install & configure Babel or TypeScript
 - Install & configure ESLint (choose between my configuration (noftalint), airbnb, recommended and standard)
-- Install nodemon, cross-env and concurrently
+- Install nodemon, dotenv cross-env and concurrently
 - Create a README and a .editorconfig
 - Save & use presets